hackplace-org/documentation/src/content/docs/organization/branding.md

 ## Description

-> We train the next generation of programmers in the Monmouth County area.

 :::note
 In order to keep our description consistent across all platforms, we keep track of where it is used.
 If you add our description to a new platform, please add it to the list below.
 :::

+> We train the next generation of programmers in the Monmouth County area.

-Our official description is used in these locations:
+This description is used in the following locations:

 - GitHub organization's OAuth apps (development and production)
 - GitHub organization